mujahidur22/Web-App-DevOps-Project/README.md

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

+- **Delivery Date Column:** There is the option to add an additional field to record the Delivery Date of an order.
+The feature is not currently enabled, however can be implemented by commiting the feature branch "feature/add-delivery-date" to the main branch.

 ## Getting Started

 ### Prerequisites